 80. Commit to getting a certification: Additional education can help improve your credentials, make it easier to get a raise, and perhaps land you that next big promotion or new job.

 81. Use a donor advised fund for significant giving: These funds enable you to give appreciated stock and other securities with ease.
 You may get an immediate tax deduction, the funds are invested, and then you can direct which charities receive the funds and when.
-Both Vanguard and Fidelity offer these options.

 82. Think twice before lending money to friends and family: The desire to help is understandable, but the potential consequences can be very challenging.

 83. Only insure what you can’t afford to replace: I examine our insurance every year to see if we have too much.
 From raising our deductibles to lowering the amount of life insurance, we keep premiums down by not over-insuring.

 84. Maximize credit card perks: It’s easy to forget about certain credit card benefits that don’t get a lot of press.
 Many cards offer roadside assistance, extended warranties, and offer other purchase protections.

 85. Think twice before buying an extended warranty: They are rarely worth the cost.

 86. Get multiple quotes for big purchases: We’ve saved thousands of dollars this year buy getting quotes on a generate and ceiling repair.
 I’m always amazed at the range of estimates for the same work.

 87. Don’t buy checks from your bank: They are usually the most expensive when bought from your bank.
 There are less expensive alternatives.
 Read: Where to Buy Cheap Checks Online